 I’ve been working with butternut squash a lot this week and realized how important it is to know how to roast one.
 If you haven’t done it, it might seem daunting , and having the roasted squash at the ready this time of year is a must.
 I want to make sure you all know just how easy it is!

-Step 2: Once it’s preheated, place the baking sheet with the squash in it, and roast until it’s soft to the touch, about 1 hour, 45 minutes.
+Step 2: Once it’s preheated, place the baking sheet with the squash in it in the oven, and roast until it’s soft to the touch, about 1 hour, 45 minutes.
+(Cooking times will vary depending on the size of your squash — this timing is for a squash that’s approximately 4-pounds.)
 After the first 45 minutes, turn it over and you should check on it every 20 minutes or so.
 When it’s done, the skin will be somewhat wrinkled with some charred areas, and some golden brown spots.

 The color is just so brilliant!

 Step 6: Keep the seeds — just like those from a pumpkin, they can be roasted and seasoned.
-(Recipe to come.)
 Just put them in a fine mesh strainer and rise them, removing any of the squash membranes that might be stuck.